 - 1. An intergovernmental agreement and addendum has been approved and signed by the Agua Fria Union High School District Governing Board and the specific college and/or university; - 2.
-The individual high school teacher has met the course and/or other requirements, including fees, set forth by the individual community college; - 3.
+The individual high school teacher has met the course and/or other requirements, including fees, set forth by the individual college and/or university. - 3.
 The college and/or university competencies must align with the high school curriculum.

 As a result, offerings may vary from year to year and campus to campus.
-The Agua Fria Union High School District currently has an intergovernmental agreement with Maricopa Community College District.
+The Agua Fria Union High School District currently has an intergovernmental agreement with Maricopa Community College District and local select universities.
 However, all other criteria as noted above must be met in order to provide a dual enrollment opportunity.